jorgedelpozolerida/Biomed-NMT-EngPol/README.md

 To allow us to compare the effect the effect of filtering, a baseline model was trained on the full unfiltered dataset (Base-all), and further models were trained on three randomly selected 20\% and 60\% subsets of the data (Base-20\% and Base-60\%) that is, three models trained for every sample size whose evaluation performance will be averaged.

-Evaluation was conducted on an independent dataset results using SacreBLEU method for the BLEU metric.
+Evaluation was conducted on an independent dataset using SacreBLEU method for the BLEU metric.
 Results:
 ![](results_table.png)

 ## Repository structure overview